Joseangel14/kavak-backend-challenge/README.md

 - `POST /buyers/`: Add a new buyer.
 - `GET /buyers/`: Retrieve a list of buyers.
 - `GET /buyers/{id}`: Retrieve details of a specific buyer.
+- `GET /buyers/with-credit-applications/`: Retrieve a list of buyers with credit application.
 - `PUT /buyers/{id}`: Update buyer details.
 - `DELETE /buyers/{id}`: Remove a buyer.